fiftydinar/gidro-os/modules/initramfs-setup/README.md

 - `/etc/ublue-os/initramfs/dracut-tracked`

 `initramfs-setup` detects your modifications & redundant file locations, so your modification output is exactly matched to `rpm-ostree initramfs-etc` output.
 It also checks dracut configs the same way to trigger rebuild automatically only when necessary.
-When initramfs/dracut change is happening, you will see boot screen message which will say `Updating initramfs - System will reboot` or `Updating initramfs - Rebuild process triggered by dracut`, depending if `initramfs-setup` updates your initramfs or dracut modifications.
+When initramfs/dracut change is happening, you will see boot screen message which will say `Updating initramfs - System will reboot` or `Updating initramfs with dracut changes - System will reboot`, depending if `initramfs-setup` updates your initramfs or dracut modifications (or if it updates them both).

 To include your initramfs modifications, copy the modification files if you have those, than edit the "Example configuration" accordingly in `include`.
 Remember to delete the modification files if you have those too, when you want those modifications gone.